buildtool/build-tools/README.md

     no Docker registry found

-Since we we haven't setup a `.buildtools.yaml` file nothing has been configured, and to be able to build a docker image we must specify where we (potentially) want to push it later.
-In other words, setting the [tags](https://docs.docker.com/engine/reference/commandline/tag/) of the create image.
+Since we we haven't setup a `.buildtools.yaml` (*TODO LINK in doc*) file nothing has been configured, and to be able to build a docker image we must specify where we (potentially) want to push it later.
+In other words, setting the [tags](https://docs.docker.com/engine/reference/commandline/tag/) of the created image.
-Let's try:
+Luckily we can use environment variables as well, let's try:

-    $ DOCKERHUB_REPOSITORY=stc build
+    $ DOCKERHUB_REPOSITORY=sparetimecoders build
     Using CI none

     Using registry Dockerhub